 In our role as an EDD, Buckeye Hills annually prepares and submits a Comprehensive Economic Development Strategy (CEDS) to evaluate and determine the economic health of the region.

-Projects considering EDA funding must be focused on one or more of the identified goals and objectives listed in the most recent CEDS document produced by Buckeye Hills.
+Projects considering funding must be focused on one or more of these identified goals and objectives:

-Projects considering EDA funding must also be located in an identified area that meets the requirements of economic distress as listed at 13 CFR 301.3.
+Projects considering funding must be located in an identified area that meets the requirements of economic distress.

-(i) An unemployment rate that is, for the most recent twenty-four (24) month period for which data are available, at least one (1) percentage point greater than the national average unemployment rate;
+An unemployment rate that is, for the most recent twenty-four (24) month period for which data are available, at least one (1) percentage point greater than the national average unemployment rate

-(ii) Per capita income that is, for the most recent period for which data are available, eighty (80) percent or less of the national average per capita income; or
+Per capita income that is, for the most recent period for which data are available, eighty (80) percent or less of the national average per capita income